 Downtown Billings continues to experience strong revitalization with significant private investment in building renovations to upscale apartments, conversions of older buildings into professional office space, and construction of new office space.
 These projects have all contributed to a renewed community involvement with downtown Billings.

-The medical corridor is also expanding significantly with a planned significant expansion to one of the local hospitals.
+One of the local hospitals is expanding significantly.
 Other medical facilities, including research facilities, have acquired contiguous properties in the medical corridor for new buildings and future projects.